asardain/asardain.github.io/_posts/2017-12-29-Introduction-to-ggplot2.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

+Let's see how we might plot this:

+    library(ggplot2) # Load in the ggplot library

     ggplot(data = iris,                              # (1)
         aes(x = Sepal.Length, y = Sepal.Width)) +    # (2)
         geom_point() +                               # (3)